evandromr/SMARTNotebook2PDF/README.md

     python extractnotebook.py

 ## WARNING:
-  the module `svglib` does not support python3+. the script works for python2 only, but with python3-friendly syntax.
+  The module `svglib` does not support python3+.
+  The script works for python2 only, but with python3-friendly syntax.